Home > Child Trust Fund > Investing in stocks and shares

 So, is investing riskier than putting money in a savings account?

 For example, as there’s no limit to how much companies can grow, investing in company shares has a higher potential to make you money.
-But it comes at a risk – companies can shrink as well as grow and you could get back less than you put in, depending on what’s happening with your shares when you choose to sell your investments (ie withdraw your money).
+But it comes at a risk – companies can shrink as well as grow so you could get back less than you put in, depending on what’s happening with your shares when you choose to sell your investments (ie withdraw your money).

 How can I invest my money?